AmpersandTarski/documentation/tutorial/rap3.md

 ## Identifying yourself

 RAP3 keeps your work together under a student number.
-So you have to log in in the system under your own student number.
-The first time you have to register and leave your e-mail.
+So click on the button 'login' on the left top of the screen.
+Register with your own student number and e-mail.
+Note that this application has no connection with the OU database, so be careful to fill in the right number this time and next times.

 ## Disclaimer